Lily-f/AloeBot/README.md

 # AloeBot
 A Discord bot that provides features to discord servers such as card games and polling.

 to run the commands use '^ [command name]' in a direct message to AloeBot or as a message in a server channel that has AloeBot.
+Some commands will require more information to work.
+For example a poll command will also need what the different options are. use '^ help [command name]' to see how to use each command.

 ### Commands
 #### Help